Marc5517/Download_rapports/README.md

 Later it begins to download the PDF-files from it into a folder, and if the PDF-file doesn't meet the conditions, it looks through the second column, but still checks if those files meet the criteria.
 If it comes at an error, it will either skip it or go through the other column.
 While it downloads the files into the folder, it also checks which were downloaded and which were not, and writes it down into a Data Frame that later turns into an excel file.
-However, the program will complain during run when the loop also appends to the Data Frame, because it's old and will be removed in the future.
+However, the program will complain during run when the loop also appends to the Data Frame, because frame.append is old and will be removed in the future.
+It's also being tested some places.